Welcome to Start TODAY. Sign up for our Start TODAY newsletter to join the 30-day challenge and receive daily inspiration sent to your inbox.

 Use your walks to connect with other people

 While Martinez prefers to be alone with his thoughts when he walks, Margaret Taylor, 58, often uses her walking time to connect with friends.
-“I’ve got a tight-knit group of girlfriends,” she said.
+“I’ve got a tight-knit group of girlfriends,” she says.
 But they live in far-flung cities.
 So she’ll message them and see who’s free for a walk.
-“We’ll walk and talk since I can’t have them here with me,” she said.
+“We’ll walk and talk since I can’t have them here with me,” she says.

 Thanks to her walking habit, she feels more energized, boosts her mood, no longer has knee pain and has lost 44 pounds.

 Do what it takes to get your steps in